Lawyers Protect Nursing Moms from Gender Discrimination

 However, she may also have a claim under Title VII, the federal law that prohibits employment discrimination based on sex.
 Only females can experience discrimination based on pregnancy.
 Only females lactate and can nurse their babies.
 What this means is that any employment policy that singles out lactation may be gender based and a violation of the law.
 An example of this, according to the EEOC, would be if an employer allows break time to be used for anything except pumping breast milk or has a rule against bringing breast pumps to the office.
 Obviously, since only employees who are women would be affected by such policies, they would violate Title VII’s provisions against gender discrimination in employment.

-If your employer is not accommodating your need to safely and privately express milk, contact our office to speak with a sex discrimination lawyer at Leeds Brown.
+If your employer is not accommodating your need to safely and privately express milk, contact our office to speak with a sex discrimination lawyer.
 We can help you understand your rights and determine the best way for you to proceed to secure a successful outcome.
 Whether your claim falls under New York law, or you are better off filing under Federal law, we can help investigate and compile a strong case that can result in the outcome you want.

 We pride ourselves in taking a hands-on approach to all cases that involve the violation of workplace rights and we do so with passion and skill.
 Contact us today for a free consultation at -1-800-585-4658 and to learn more about your sex discrimination claim.
-Leeds Brown has someone available to answer your call at all times.
+We have someone available to answer your call at all times.